kamil-koziol/goat-web-server/README.md

-# HTTP Server Starter Rust
+# HTTP Web Server

 A lightweight, customizable HTTP server library for Rust, designed to help you get a web server up and running quickly.
 This library supports adding routes with various HTTP methods and serving files from directories with route matching.
+Done with the help of codecrafters (requirements and tests)

 ## Features